FreeTAKTeam/.github/profile/README.md

 Welcome to FreeTAKTeam, we are a group of developers passionate about Situational Awareness and Opensource.
 Please check out our main project FreeTAKServer!

-this organization manages the following repositories
+FreeTAKTeam manages the following repositories

 ## Situational Awareness
 - FreeTakServer: Situational Awareness Server compatible with TAK clients